A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): A dual digraph approach

 \subsection{Round-based algorithm}

-\fAC{} is a round-based algorithm.
-Based on the two modes, it distinguishes between \emph{unreliable} and \emph{reliable} rounds.
+\ACplus{} is a round-based algorithm that distinguishes between \emph{unreliable} and \emph{reliable} rounds.
 Every round is described by its round number~$r$.
-In round $r$, every server A-broadcasts a (possibly empty) message and collects (in a set) all the messages received for this round (including its own).
+In round~$r$, every server A-broadcasts a (possibly empty) message and collects (in a set) all the messages received for this round (including its own).
 The goal is for all non-faulty servers to eventually agree on a common set of messages; we refer to this as the \emph{set agreement} property.
 Then, all non-faulty servers A-deliver the messages in the common set in a deterministic order.
 For brevity, we say a round is A-delivered if its messages are A-delivered.

 \textbf{Unreliable rounds.} Unreliable rounds enable minimal-work distributed agreement while no failures occur.
 The overlay network is described by $G_U$.
 A server completes an unreliable round once it has received a message from every server (A-broadcast in that round).
-Since $G_U$ is connected (i.e., $\kappa(G_U) = 1$), the completion of an unreliable round is guaranteed under the condition of no failures.
-To ensure set agreement holds, the completion of an unreliable round does not directly lead to that round being A-delivered.
+Since $G_U$ is connected, the completion of an unreliable round is guaranteed under the condition of no failures.
+To ensure set agreement, the completion of an unreliable round does not directly lead to it being A-delivered.
 Yet, completing two successive unreliable rounds guarantees the first one can be A-delivered (see Section~\ref{sec:adeliv_msg} for details).

 \textbf{Reliable rounds.} Receiving a failure notification in an unreliable round triggers both a rollback to the latest A-delivered round and a switch to the reliable mode.
 Thus, the first round that has not yet been A-delivered (i.e., succeeding the latest A-delivered round) is rerun reliably.
 To complete a reliable round, every server uses \AC{}'s early termination mechanism~(\cref{sec:allconcur_overview}).
 In addition to completion, early termination guarantees set agreement~\cite{poke2017allconcur,allconcur_tla}.
-Thus, once a server completes a reliable round, it can safely A-deliver it~(\cref{sec:adeliv_msg}).
-In summary, a rollback entails (reliably) rerunning unreliable rounds, which have not been previously A-delivered.
+Thus, once a server completes a reliable round, it can safely A-deliver it~(\cref{sec:adeliv_msg}). \ifdefined\TECHREP In summary, a rollback entails (reliably) rerunning unreliable rounds, which have not been previously A-delivered.
 For validity to hold, it is necessary for the same messages to be A-broadcast when a round is rerun.
-In practice, this requirement can be dropped~(\cref{sec:evaluation}).
+In practice, this requirement can be dropped~(\cref{sec:evaluation}). \fi